 What We Do

 The Kingian Nonviolence curriculum, Dr. King’s approach to nonviolent conflict reconciliation, explores nonviolence as a way of life, conflict analysis and de-escalation, and a process for creating change both interpersonally and to address larger systemic issues.
 Our services are primarily targeted to in-school and out-of-school young people 12-24 years of age.
-The feedback on our training has been overwhelmingly positive: Youth report that they leave the training feeling “Hopeful and Empowered.”
+Feedback on our training programs have been overwhelmingly positive: Youth report that they leave the training feeling “Hopeful and Empowered.”

 How We Got Started

-We were inspired by the 70 percent reduction of in-school violence that occurred at North Lawndale College Prep High School (NLCP) on Chicago’s West Side after our colleague, chemistry teacher and social justice advocate Tiffany Childress, began a program in 2009 to train students in Kingian Nonviolence.
-That percentage has been sustained and improved upon over the past seven years.
-Today, violence at NLCP is down by 90 percent and a culture of peace within the school walls has been established.
-This does not mean that a fight never occurs at the school; it means that students are committed to preventing violence and when a conflict does happen they work quickly to de-escalate it.
+We were inspired by the 90 percent reduction of in-school violence that occurred at North Lawndale College Prep High School (NLCP) on Chicago’s West Side after our colleague, chemistry teacher and social justice advocate Tiffany Childress, began a program in 2009 to train students in Kingian Nonviolence.
+That percentage has been sustained over the past seven years.
+A culture of peace within the school walls has been established.
+This does not mean that a fight never occurs at the school; it means that students are committed to preventing violence and when a conflict does arise they work quickly to de-escalate it.
 The results of their positive actions show in a peaceful school climate.

 Peace in the Schools